 Core Skills and Values: Based on ABA Section of Legal Education and Admissions to the Bar

-* Analytic / Problem Solving Skills
+- Analytic / Problem Solving Skills

-* Critical Reading
+- Critical Reading

-* Writing Skills
+- Writing Skills

-* Oral Communication / Listening Abilities
+- Oral Communication / Listening Abilities

-* General Research Skills
+- General Research Skills

-* Task Organization / Management Skills
+- Task Organization / Management Skills

-* Public Service and Promotion of Justice
+- Public Service and Promotion of Justice

-Additionally, if you or your students would like to arrange a visit to campus, we can easily schedule a private or group visit that can include one of all of the following events: Q&A with an admissions director, tour of the law college, financial aid presentation, career services presentation, lunch with current students (likely alumni from your institution if applicable), or attend a first year law class.
+Additionally, if you or your students would like to arrange a visit to campus, we can easily schedule a private or group visit that can include one or all of the following events: Q&A with an admissions director, tour of the law college, financial aid presentation, career services presentation, lunch with current students (likely alumni from your institution if applicable), or observe a first year law class.
 ONU Law will provide complimentary accommodations at the Inn at ONU if your group wishes to stay overnight.